Dasharo/docs/docs/unified/msi/faq.md

 Playing with firmware parameters can result in damaging the mainboard.
 Such action excludes the acceptance of the return.

-You can improve Dasharo by contributing, and when it can pass the Dasharo Certification Program, can we release it in the next version.
+You can improve Dasharo by contributing, and when it passes the Dasharo Certification Program, can we release it in the next version.